 The most senior clerics, most of whom are in Qom, including several Grand Ayatollahs, are generally "quietist"-they believe that the senior clergy should refrain from direct involvement in politics.
 These include Grand Ayatollah Nasser Makarem Shirazi, Grand Ayatollah (former judiciary chief) Abdol Karim Musavi-Ardabili, and Grand Ayatollah Yusuf Sanei, all of whom have criticized the regime's crackdown against oppositionists.
 Others believe in political involvement, including Ayatollah Mohammad Taqi Mesbah Yazdi.
-He is founder of the hardline Haqqani school, and was considered spiritual mentor to Ahmadinejad until breaking with him in advance of the March 2, 2012, Majles elections.
-Yazdi, an assertive defender of the powers of the Supreme Leader and a proponent of an "Islamic state" rather than the current "Islamic republic," fared poorly in December 2006 elections for Assembly of Experts.
-Other hardline clerics include Ayatollah Kazem Haeri, mentor of Iraqi cleric and faction leader Moqtada AI Sadr; and Ahmad Khatemi, frequently Friday prayer leader at Tehran University and a senior Assembly of Experts member.
+The founder of the hardline Haqqani school, Yazdi was the spiritual mentor to Ahmadinejad until breaking with him in 2011.
+Yazdi is an assertive defender of the powers of the Supreme Leader and a proponent of an "Islamic state" rather than the current "Islamic republic," but fared poorly in December 2006 elections for Assembly of Experts.
+Other hardline clerics include Ayatollah Kazem Haeri, mentor of Iraqi cleric and faction leader Moqtada Al Sadr; and Ahmad Khatemi, frequently Friday prayer leader at Tehran University and a senior Assembly of Experts member.

-Judiciary Chief/Ayatollah Sadeq Larijani Judiciary head since August 2009.
+Judiciary Chief/Ayatollah Sadeq Larijani

+Judiciary head since August 2009.
 Like brother, Ali Larijani, is close to the Supreme Leader and an opponents of Ahmadinejad.
 Takes hard line against dissidents.